My rent contracts in Japan

 No pets, humans ok

-I think that was the reason why I got married eventually.
-Most rental contracts in Japan prohibit keeping pets.
-But it was ok, for example, for my parents to come and spend a week or two in my apartment.
-It was also ok for my future husband to spend the night.
-Being alone in a big foreign city is very lovely so no wonder that some foreigners buy pets to keep them company.
-Everywhere… except Japan.
-Turns out, it was a lot easier to keep a person in my flat then to search for a flat that allows pets.
+I think that was one of the reasons why I eventually got married.
+Most rental contracts in Japan prohibit keeping pets, but it was okay for my parents to come and spend a week or two in my apartment.
+It was also okay for my future husband to spend the night.
+Being alone in a foreign city can be tough, so it’s not surprising that some foreigners buy pets for companionship.
+However, finding a pet-friendly apartment in Japan is difficult, and it was easier for me to have a person stay with me than to search for a pet-friendly rental.